Skip to Content

 • Duration: 20-30 minutes

-This delightful garden trail at Sir Thomas and Lady Dixon Park is more of a leisurely ramble on grass and surfaced paths that’ll appeal to those looking for some handy Belfast walks.
+This garden trail at Sir Thomas and Lady Dixon Park is more of a leisurely ramble on grass and surfaced paths that’ll appeal to those looking for some handy Belfast walks.

 Starting from the upper car park off Upper Malone Road, the trail passes the Japanese Garden, Golden Crown Fountain, Wilmont House, Walled Garden, Azalea Walk and ends near a children’s play area as an incentive for reluctant young walkers!

 As well as the colourful formal gardens there are woodland areas of enjoying the flora and fauna.
 End back at the park where a café and toilets are available.
-See our full guide here.
+See my full guide here.

 6. Creagagh Glen and Lisnabreeny

-• Distance 1.5 miles each way
+• Distance: 1.5 miles each way

 • Walk type: Linear walk – out and back

 This lush glen walk explores the Castlereagh Hills with city views from the summit.
-Park at the National Trust on Lisnabreeny Road or in streets around Knockbreda Road.

-The shady woodland paths are unsurfaced and include wooden stairs in places.
 The route ascends through the glen then climbs to the grounds of Lisnabreeny House, former home of poet Nesca Robb.
-Look out for pretty waterfalls and birds.

 Park and forest walks in Belfast